dsciitism/WNUT-2020-Task-2/README.md

 #### Following are the steps performed to detect the label of Covid19 tweets -

-1. Identifying sentences in tsv files and storing them in reliable table format.
-2. Cleaning the dataset.
+1. Cleaning the dataset.
-3. Analyzing the dataset.
+2. Analyzing the dataset.
-4. Applying supervised Conventional approaches.
+3. Applying supervised Conventional approaches.
-5. Applying transformer based approaches.
+4. Applying transformer based approaches.
-6. Analyzing the results of all approaches.
+5. Analyzing the results of all approaches.

 ## Conventional Approaches ( Tf-IDf and Count Vectors )